Global Voices - Syria's Rebellious Women Films | Institute for War and Peace Reporting

 Syria's Rebellious Women

-Five films about five women give a rare insight into a side of Syria that is often absent from the news.
+Stories give a rare insight into a side of Syria often absent from the news.

 Female activists who remain in rebel-held parts of Syria face numerous complex challenges.
 As well as facing the constant danger of bombing by the Assad government’s air force, these women have to battle the conservative traditions of a male-dominated society, aggravated by a militarised environment from which many civilians have fled.
 Facing restrictions on their movements, dress and behaviour, and often disapproval from their families, they nonetheless continue to work both to document the war and to help people who suffer injury, displacement and poverty.In a series of short documentaries made over 18 months in northern Syria, filmmaker Zaina Erhaim introduces five women from different backgrounds but with the common goal of helping their fellow-citizens.

 Waed and Manar both left their families in government-controlled areas to move to rebel-held areas of Aleppo, working as paramedics in field hospitals and on the front lines.

 Zein was released from 14 months in a government prison to find her home completely destroyed and her family displaced.
 She too became a paramedic, working in the Dar Shifaa field hospital alongside her friend Ahed.
 Known as “the troublemaker” by her friends, Ahed was at the vanguard of demonstrations in Aleppo, against both Assad’s government and Islamic State.
 Despite beatings and humiliation meted out by both forces, she continues to do relief work.

 Community activist Ghalia has faced repeated attack in her home town in Idlib province.
 Undeterred, she has founded a series of centres that provide vocational training to local women, and remains committed to trying to improve their lives.

 Note that three of the five films have now been made available for public viewing and can be seen above.